 - Pediatric Care Is an Essential Health Benefit: Pediatric dental care is counted among the ACA’s 10 essential health benefits, and must be included in all major medical health insurance plans listed on federal websites and sold on private websites;

-- Dental Must Be Available to Those 18 and Under: Because it is an essential health benefit, dental coverage must be available to children 18 and younger as part of a major health insurance plan, or as a standalone plan; and
+- Dental Must Be Available to Those 18 and Under: Because it is an essential health benefit, dental coverage must be available to children 18 and younger as part of a major health insurance plan, or as a stand-alone plan; and

-- Parents Aren’t Necessarily Required to Buy Dental Coverage for Their Kids: Parents (except for those living in Kentucky, Nevada, and Washington) are not required to buy dental insurance for their kid.
+- Parents Aren’t Necessarily Required to Buy Dental Coverage for Their Kids: Parents (except for those living in Kentucky, Nevada, and Washington) are not required to buy dental insurance for their child.
 It is optional and there is no penalty for going without it; however, as mentioned above, many health insurance plans include dental coverage.